wilsonwaters/rdiff-backup-auto/README.md

 # Number of days to keep backups for.
 If unset backups will be kept forever
 KEEP_BACKUP_DAYS=365

 # parameters to pass to rdiff-backup.
-See man rdiff-backup for all paramters
+See man rdiff-backup for more
 RDIFF_BACKUP_PARAMETERS=""

 # set to 1 for debugging information to be output to stdout (cron will email this)